Engineerboy02/ME406LabPIDController/README.md

 ## Set up Visual Studio Code for python
-See below for skiping steps⋅⋅For installing the extension cont. below⋅⋅For just the interpreter start at step 8⋅⋅If you have already installed the Python extension and interpreter make a new .py fial and head to step 15 and verify you get an output.
+See below for skiping steps
+For installing the extension cont. below
+For just the interpreter start at step 8⋅⋅If you have already installed the Python extension and interpreter make a new .py file and head to step 15 and verify you get an output.

 1. Open Visual Studio code to the main page